-There’s just something about Texas that inspires great stories.
-Everything is bigger–the drama, the sets, the hair.
+There's just something about Texas that inspires great stories.
+Everything is bigger -- the drama, the sets, the hair.
 Over the years, filmmakers have flocked to Texas to create small screen drama.
 Shows such as Revolution and the HBO series The Leftovers were filmed in Texas.
 But the scripts have little to do with the Lone Star State.
-Midnight, Texas, an upcoming NBC supernatural drama based on a book series by Charlaine Harris, is set in the (fictional) town of Midnight, Texas but filmed in New Mexico.
-Even if they weren’t all created in Texas, there have been several iconic television shows that have came to define the Lone Star State to outsiders – for better or worse.
+Even if they weren't all created in Texas, there have been several iconic television shows that have come to define the Lone Star State to outsiders - for better or worse.

 From sassy, small town waitresses to Texas rangers trained in martial arts, here are our picks for the 10 best Texas TV shows.